Georgia snaps 41-year title drought with 33-18 win over Bama - NewsBreak

 “I just saw the ball in his hands and that was all she wrote,” said safety Lewis Cine, the game’s defensive MVP.

-With just over a minute left, Ringo took off behind a convoy of blockers and went 79 yards, Smart chasing and yelling at him to go down so he wouldn't risk a fumble.
-The touchdown set off a wild celebration by the relieved Georgia fans who packed Lucas Oil Stadium.
+Instead of going down with a little over a minute left, Ringo took off and behind a convoy of blockers and went 79 yards for a touchdown that set off a wild celebration by the Georgia fans who packed Lucas Oil Stadium.

-"There's going to be some property torn up in Indianapolis tonight," Smart said, paraphrasing the late Georgia play-by-play man Larry Munson.
+“There’s going to be some property torn up in Indianapolis tonight,” Georgia coach Kirby Smart said, paraphrasing the late Georgia play-by-play man Larry Munson.

-The Bulldogs (14-1) hadn't won a national title since freshman Herschel Walker led them there in 1980.
-If simply snapping the drought wasn't good enough, doing it against No. 1 Alabama (13-2) made it even better.
+The Bulldogs (14-1) hadn’t won a national title since freshman Herschel Walker led them there in 1980.
+If simply snapping the drought wasn’t good enough, doing against No. 1 Alabama (13-2) had to make it feel even better.

 “I cried, so pretty good,” Bennett said when asked how it felt.

-The Bulldogs lost two SEC championship games, including one five weeks ago, and the 2018 CFP title game to Alabama under Smart.
+Smart returned to his alma mater as coach in 2016 and has been chasing his mentor ever since.
+The Bulldogs lost two SEC championship games, including one five weeks ago, and the 2018 CFP title game to the Tide under Smart.

 “I told them we burned the boats.
-The only way home was through them,” Smart said.
+The only way home was through them,” Smart said he told his team about the Crimson Tide.

 Mission accomplished.